MunicipalityOfAnchorage/text-it-helper/docs/README.md

 It assumes there are `Contacts` and `Flows` tables set up, and the table to create the flow event record contains corresponding `Contact` and `Flow` link fields.

+To create a new table:

+* Create the table and fields in Airtable
+* Create the flow in TextIt, using the new Airtable's field names the various result fields that collect information from a user

+Always add new fields to Airtable first before setting up the TextIt webhook that posts to this `/flow-events` endpoint.
+Airtable will return a 422 if trying to write to a field that doesn't exist on a table.

 ### Zapier

 ```